I Never Loved a Man (The Way I Love You)

 "I Never Loved a Man (The Way I Love You)" is a 1967 single released by American soul singer Aretha Franklin.
-Released on Atlantic Records, as the first big hit of her career, it became a defining song for Franklin, peaking at number one on the rhythm and blues charts and number nine on the pop charts.
+Released on Atlantic Records as the first big hit of her career and the lead single from her tenth studio album of the same name, it became a defining song for Franklin, peaking at number one on the rhythm and blues charts and number nine on the pop charts.
 The B-side was "Do Right Woman, Do Right Man".
 Before this Franklin had placed only two Top 40 singles on the pop chart during her modest tenure with Columbia Records.